Finite-Length Analysis of BATS Codes: Proofs about Inactivation

-where term $(a)$ and $(b)$ can be obtained using Lemma~\ref{lemma:yt2} and Lemma~\ref{lemma:ty1}, respectively, since only normal BP decoding is applied from time $t-1$ to $t$.
-So similar to the procedure to obtain \eqref{eq:yt3}, we have
+where term $(a)$ and $(b)$ can be obtained using Lemma~\ref{lemma:yt2} and Lemma~\ref{lemma:ty1}, respectively, since only normal BP decoding is applied from time $t-1$ to $t$ when $\hat R^{(t-1)}>0$.
+Similar to the procedure for obtaining \eqref{eq:yt3}, we have